MariaChumerina/Phonebook/README.md

 # Phonebook
 Phonebook that supports adding, deleting, searching for contacts.
-Used React.
+Used React/Redux.
 </br>
 <b>Copy project and run:</b>
 ```sh